 Save small amounts from your savings account or paychecks on a regular basis with auto savings or auto investing.

-Don’t be afraid to start small — saving $20 a paycheck is better than saving nothing at all.
+Don’t be afraid to start small — saving $20 a paycheck is better than saving nothing at all and can make a big difference over time, especially with the magic of compound interest through investing.

 4. Slow Down on Using Credit Cards